intermine/im-docs/docs/system-requirements/hardware/index.rst

  * 8GB RAM (or more)
  * ~200GB local disks

-A less expensive option is to run Tomcat on the database machine and not buy separate web servers, we do this for modENCODE and performance is fine.

 OS
 ~~~

 * Any distribution of Linux/Unix should be fine as long as it runs Java and Postgres, Debian is our preference.
 * Use something mainstream and reliable like Linux or BSD
 * Use the system that your friendly sysadmin is most familiar with.
 * Not favourites:
  * Tru64
  * :doc:`solaris`

 What we use